thinkdata-works/api-docs/source/includes/query_api.md

 For results larger than the allowed amount, manual pagination in subsequent requests will have to be used.

 The default limit is `250` rows, but this may vary depending on which deployment of Namara you are interacting with.
 Refer to the <a href="#get-meta">Meta endpoint</a> for instructions on how to obtain this information.

+## Advanced Features: Versioning

+We have created "Version Locking" in the event that it's important to maintain the properties from a previous version of the data set.
+Simply add `/{VERSION}` after the data set ID in your queries.

+For example, if we needed the first version of the data set with the ID `2a6412c0-b3c9-420e-9487-abd21b664ac1`, our query would say `FROM "2a6412c0-b3c9-420e-9487-abd21b664ac1/en-0"`.
+In order to view which version was used in the NiQL query, see the `X-Namara-Query-Meta` response header.

+Making a query to `https://api.namara.io/v0/data_sets/{DATA_SET_ID}` will allow you to see all imported versions for the data set.